Jesus said to him, “You shall love the Lord your God with all your heart, with all your soul, and with all your mind.” Matthew 27:37

 The Visit of Jethro

-1 Now Jethro, Moses’ father-in-law, the priest of Midian, heard of all that God had done for Moses and for Israel his people, how the Lord had brought Israel out of Egypt.
+1 Now Jethro, the father-in-law of Moses and the priest of Midian, heard of all that God had done for Moses and for Israel his people, how the Lord had brought Israel out of Egypt.

-2 Moses’ father-in-law, Jethro, took Moses’ wife, Zipporah in after Moses had sent her back, 3 along with her two sons.
+2 Jethro, Moses’ father-in-law, took in Zipporah, Moses’ wife, after Moses had sent her back, 3 along with her two sons.
 The name of one son was Gershom, for Moses said, “I have lived as an alien in a foreign land.”
 4 The name of the other was Eliezer, for he said, “The God of my father was my help and delivered me from Pharaoh’s sword.”

-5 Jethro, Moses’ father-in-law, came with Moses’ sons and his wife to Moses into the wilderness where he was encamped, at the Mountain of God.
-6 He said to Moses, “I, your father-in-law Jethro, have come to you with your wife, and her two sons with her.”
+5 Jethro, Moses’ father-in-law, came with the sons of Moses and his wife into the wilderness where Moses was encamped, at the Mountain of God.
+6 He said to Moses, “I, your father-in-law Jethro, have come to you with your wife and her two sons with her.”

 9 Jethro rejoiced for all the goodness which the Lord had done to Israel, in that he had delivered them from the hand of the Egyptians.

-10 Jethro said, “Blessed be the Lord, who has delivered you out of the hand of the Egyptians, and out of the hand of Pharaoh; who has delivered the people from under the hand of the Egyptians.
-11 Now I know that the Lord is greater than all gods because of the things he did over the Egyptians when they dealt arrogantly against Israel. ”
+10 Jethro said, “Blessed be the Lord, who has delivered you out of the hand of the Egyptians and out of the hand of Pharaoh, and who has delivered the people from under the hand of the Egyptians.
+11 Now I know that the Lord is greater than all gods because of the things he did over the Egyptians when they dealt arrogantly against Israel.”

 12 Jethro, Moses’ father-in-law, took a burnt offering and sacrifices to God.
 Aaron came with all the elders of Israel, to eat bread with Moses’ father-in-law before the Lord.